DracoAter/jenkins2/README.md

 will be much shorter.

     jenkins2 -c offline-node -n mynode # => -c switch tells Jenkins2 to read configuration file

-# Usage

-Either run it from command line:

-    jenkins2 -s http://jenkins.example.com offline-node -n mynode
-    jenkins2 --help # => for help and list of available commands jenkins2 --help <command> # => for help on particular command

-Or use it in your ruby code:

-    require 'jenkins2'
-    jc = Jenkins2::Connection.new( server: 'http://jenkins.example.com' )
-    jc.basic_auth 'admin', 'mysecretkey'
-    jc.version
-    jc.computer( 'mynode' ).toggle_offline( 'Some reason, why' )

 # License